AdityaUmathe/CyberSentinel-Event-Correlation/README.md

 # CyberSentinel Event Correlation Engine

-A multi-stage SIEM event correlation pipeline that ingests raw Wazuh security alerts and produces prioritized, UEBA-enriched security incidents with full traceability back to the original log events.
+A multi-stage SIEM event correlation pipeline that ingests raw Wazuh security alerts and produces prioritized, context-enriched security incidents with full traceability back to the original log events.

 Built for SOC teams that need correlated, deduplicated, and business-context-aware incident output from high-volume Wazuh deployments.